dogle-scottlogic/big-data/cassandra-vs-mariadb/blogoutline.md

 ## Configuring Cassandra Cluster

-With respect to the CAP theorem Cassandra cluster are configurable via the consistency level.
+With respect to the CAP theorem Cassandra clusters are configurable via the consistency level.

 The consistency level is configured on a per query basis and specifies how many nodes need to respond successfully for the operation to be considered successful.
 This flexibility enables individual operations to determine how important getting the most up to date data is.
 A selection of the consistency levels are described bellow: